-Although this program works with most smartphones, tablets, and computers there may be technical reasons why it might not work with your device that require technical know-how that we are unable to provide.
-If this is the case you may consider the following options:
+Although this program works with most smartphones, tablets, and computers, there may be technical reasons why it might not work with your device that requires technical know-how that we are unable to provide.
+If this is the case, you may consider the following options:

-1) If the program does not open the camera on your smartphone or tablet you may take photos of lesions/cards using the camera on your device first and then open this page and use the form to select and upload the files you wish to send.
+- If the program does not open the camera on your smartphone or tablet you may take photos of lesions/cards using the camera on your device first and then open this page on your browser and use the form to select and upload the photos/files stored on your device that you wish to send.

-5) Use standard email to send information.
-Because standard email is not encrypted this is not recommended as your data could be intercepted by a 3rd party.
-If you choose this unapproved method, Restoration Plastic Surgery, P.C. is not liable for the loss of any of your private information during transmission.
+- Use standard email to send information.
+Presently, the government does not recommend sending private health information via standard email as it may be intercepted by a 3rd party.
+However, this does not mean that are not allowed to send personal information via standard email if this is your preference.
+You may also instruct us to communicate with you by standard email as well.
+However, if you choose this unapproved method, Restoration Plastic Surgery, P.C. is not liable for the loss of any of your private information to 3rd parties during transmission.

-7) Fax paperwork.
-This works fine for documents and insurance cards and is HIPPA-compliant but does not work adequately for photos.
+- Fax paperwork.
+This works fine for documents and insurance cards and is HIPAA-compliant but does not work adequately for photos.
 Our fax number is 303-466-3674.